 Honey bees recently faced an alarming decline in population worldwide, as have many other pollinator populations like butterflies and other types of bees.
 There are around 800 species of bees in Canada, 30 of which are native to Alberta, and we’re committed to helping them thrive.

-We’ve teamed up with Pollinator Partnership Canada to support the continued recovery of wild bee populations by donating 15% of our online sales during pollinator week (June 18-24) to their efforts.
+Every year we team up with Pollinator Partnership Canada to support the continued recovery of wild bee populations by donating from our online sales during pollinator week.
 We also have a number of other events throughout the year which contribute donations to help support their cause.

 Before you dig your fingers into the dirt for your new bee-friendly garden, the most important thing to consider is the use of pesticides.
 Pesticides kill indiscriminately, and that means that they’re dangerous for bees, too.
 Planting a garden free from chemicals will keep everybody happy and healthy!